Tableaux combinatorics of the two-species PASEP: Steady state probabilities of the two-species PASEP

 \subsection{Proof of the main theorem}

 \begin{proof}[Proof of \ref{proba}]

-The Matrix Ansatz of Theorem \ref{ansatz2} implies that the steady state probabilities for the two-species PASEP satisfy certain recurrences (that in turn determine all probabilities).
+Theorem \ref{ansatz2} implies that the steady state probabilities for the two-species PASEP satisfy certain recurrences (that in turn determine all probabilities).
 The strategy of our proof is to show that the weight generating function for RAT of fixed type satisfies the same recurrences.
 Specifically, we use these recurrences with the constant $\lambda =\alpha\beta$, to show by induction that for $W$ a word in $\{\D, \A, \E\}^n$ with $r$ $\A$'s,

-We do the induction on the area $M$ of our tableaux.
+The induction is on the area $M$ of our tableaux.